 4. Use the Utah SBDC Before Applying

-Free advising at 9 statewide locations.
+Free advising is available at 9 statewide locations.
 SBDC advisors have direct relationships with Utah lenders.
-A SBDC-prepared application is consistently better received than a cold application — not because of favoritism, but because the preparation quality is genuinely higher.
+A SBDC-prepared application is consistently better received than a cold application.
+This isn't due to favoritism but to genuinely higher preparation quality.
 If you've never used the SBDC, start at sbdc.utah.edu.
 Full picture at Utah business financing LOC guide.

 5. Layer Your Capital Stack Intelligently

 Do not use short-term, revolving LOC access for long-term capital needs.
 Equipment, leasehold improvements, and strategic investments belong on term loans or SBA 7(a) products.
-LOCs are working capital tools — they should be drawn and repaid within a single business cycle.
-Businesses that blur this line end up with permanent LOC balances at LOC rates, which is far more expensive than the term debt equivalent.
+LOCs are working capital tools and should be drawn and repaid within a single business cycle.
+Businesses that blur this line end up with permanent LOC balances at LOC rates.
+This is far more expensive than the term debt equivalent.
 See the capital stack discussion in our Utah business financing 2026 guide.

-For private credit market dynamics affecting Utah beyond the banking sector, see private credit market and small business 2026.
+For private credit market dynamics affecting Utah beyond banking, see private credit market and small business 2026.
 For broader Utah lending compliance context, see Utah lending compliance 2026.

 Methodology & Sources